-Myopia (nearsightedness or short sight) is a condition where objects that are far appear blurry as against objects that are close.
-With myopia, light comes to focus in front of the retina instead of on the retina.
+Myopia (nearsightedness or short sight) is a condition where objects that far appear blurry as against objects that are close.
+With myopia, the light comes to focus in front of the retina instead of on the retina.

 Hypermetropia (Hyperopia, farsightedness or long sight) is a condition where objects that are close by appear blurry as opposed to distant objects.
 The light comes to focus behind the retina instead of on it.